j4ketaylor/j4ketaylor.github.io/_posts/2024-03-18-Exploring-London.md

 category: exploringLondon
 ---

-This is the first post in a series of posts, where I will attempt to visit every electoral ward in London.
+Over the coming months, I will attempt to visit every electoral ward in London.

+Electoral wards are small areas that vote for local councillors, and I will be using the 2018 boundaries, which can be found [here](https://www.arcgis.com/home/webmap/viewer.html?panel=gallery&layers=fbb927116d8f40a1a545025d536c3d72).

+These boundaries change every year, but this doesn't affect the general idea of the challenge.

 I'll be using an interactive flourish map to display where I have been.

 ## Table of contents